-Image to file as well as displaying it on screen.
-The file formats you can write depend on the backend you’re using:
+An Image can be written to a file as well as displaying it on screen.
+The file formats you can write depend on the backend you're using:

-- the Java2D backend can write PNG, GIF, and JPEG;
+- the Java2D backend can write PDF, PNG, GIF, and JPEG; and

-- the SVG backend running on the JVM can write SVG; and
+- the SVG backend running on the JVM can write SVG; but

 - the SVG backend running in the web browser cannot write files.

-Most people will use the Java2D backend and the examples below show this.
+Most people will use the Java2D backend and the examples below show use this backend.